kubos/kubos/docs/command-and-control.md

 * Service name - The base name of the service containing the desired functionality (Core, Telemetry, CSP, HAL, IPC, etc.).
 * Optional arguments - The remaining arguments provided will be passed through to the service to parse and handle as it pleases.

-The command service will look to a corresponding executable from a fixed path (`/usr/local/kubos`) containing all of the service executables.
+The command service will look for a corresponding executable from a fixed path (`/usr/local/kubos`) containing all of the service executables.

 Once the API call returns, a CBOR-encoded message containing the execution time, the return code and any output from the command will be returned to the client.